A lease agreement in Minnesota is a contract prepared to define the terms and conditions of the agreement between a landlord and a tenant.

 Late fee

-The late fee for delaying paying rent must also be included in your lease agreement in Minnesota and should be reasonable.
+The late fee for delaying paying rent must also be included and should be reasonable.
 Ensure that you also specify the due date of the rent payment in this section.

 Security deposit